 For aside from the poor conditions in which the wine was being transported and stored, not to mention the inevitable deterioration that over-production brings, something much more sinister than a train was about to plough its way into town: the phylloxera bug.
 This aphid, which had already turned the rest of Europe’s vineyards into vine cemeteries, now turned its attention to Valdepeñas.
 Ironically though, it wasn’t the destructive power of the little critter, so much as a decision that was taken in the aftermath of the destruction, that would ultimately prove to do the most damage to the region’s reputation.

-Modern developments in wine-technology have since made it possible to turn Airén into something very pleasant, but a century ago it was only good for distilling and mixing: watering down the Tempranillo to produce, what Hugh Johnson described as something ‘light and thin, like Beaujolais but with none of the charm’.
+Modern developments in wine-technology have since made it possible to turn Airén into something very pleasant, but a century ago it was only good for distilling and mixing: watering down the Cencibel to produce, what Hugh Johnson once described as something ‘light and thin, like Beaujolais but with none of the charm’.

 Alfonso remembers drinking these wines as a young man in Madrid’s taverns.
 A chato (small glass) cost only one peseta, but don’t expect stories of dusty bottles and fine vintages here: this was wine for men, and even the toughest of them used to add soda to make it drinkable.
 Thus, the region that had made its name producing fine red wines for the Spanish Cortés was now diluting it and selling it by the wagon load.
 Sip by sip the good name of Valdepeñas was going down the drain…